 How to Apply: Visiting Student Program

-Applications are best received by December 12, 2014 but will be accepted until the start of the term.
+Applications for Fall will be accepted starting July 1, and are best received by August 3, but will be accepted until the start of the term.

 Application Fee: $75

 Tuition per course: $3,508